Diogo-Santoro/TicTacToe/README.md

 # TicTacToe
-A simple TicTacToe game made in C#
+A simple TicTacToe game made in C#.